 1. Issues surrounding a license suspension

 If you had taken any of the chemical tests during your arrest, even a first-time DUI offense can result in your license being suspended.
 Those who refuse the tests, also can face a mandatory suspension of their license, unless the proper defense methods are taken quickly.
-The formal review hearing is your chance to fight this and possibly retain your license and right to drive.
+It is essential to know the best ways how to win a DMV administrative hearing based upon the specific arrest circumstances, since this formal review hearing is your chance to fight this and possibly retain your license and right to drive.

-Since the administrative review hearing is relatively soon after a DUI arrest, it is necessary to realize why it is imperative to your future that you retain a have your arrest details examined, and as soon as you can, hire a qualified DUI attorney as immediately as you possibly can after you are charged, since the filing of a formal review request is of utmost importance in keeping your drivers license.
+Since the administrative review hearing is relatively soon after the arrest, it is necessary to realize why it is imperative to your future that you retain a have your arrest details examined, and as soon as you can, hire a good attorney as immediately as you possibly can after you are charged.
+This is since the filing of a formal review request is of utmost importance in keeping your drivers license.
 The administrative review hearing is crucial to your DUI case for a variety of reasons.